-Therapy and Counselling with Christian
+Therapy With Christian

 My approach is grounded in the concept that every individual is unique, therefore the therapeutic process should be tailored accordingly.

-As we move through our work together, we’ll take time to notice patterns, recurring emotions, relationship dynamics, and deeper processes that may be playing out beneath the surface.
+As we move through our work together, we’ll take time to notice patterns, recurring emotions, relationship dynamics and deeper processes that may be playing out beneath the surface.
 This can help us understand how past experiences might still be influencing your present.

-Sometimes, it might feel more helpful to stay with what’s happening right now, by tuning into your thoughts, feelings, physical sensations, and the way you relate to yourself in the moment.
+At times, it may feel more helpful to stay with what’s happening in the here and now by tuning into your thoughts, feelings, physical sensations, and the way you relate to yourself and others in the moment.
+Other times, we may zoom out to explore broader existential questions such as meaning, responsibility, and the choices that shape your life.

 As a Clinical Complex Trauma Professional (CCTP) I can integrate the innovative approach of Trauma- Informed Stabilisation Treatment [TIST] into our work.
 TIST is an effective method designed to support greater stability, safety, and internal coherence, particularly for those navigating the impact of trauma.

-Most frequent approaches I draw from;
+Other approaches I may draw from;

 Gestalt